mihneasim/writing/engineering/svg-png.md

 ###Small intro into image formats

 PNG, JPG and WEBP are raster data formats for images.
-Their canvas size is predefined, described by width & height, and the data inside the file describes the colors of all the pixels in W x H area.
+Their canvas size is predefined, described by width & height, and the data inside the file describes the colours of all the pixels in W x H area.
 Even though they use smart data structures, similar to archiving, to save up disk space and network traffic, they still contain all the data needed for all the pixels to be painted.